sandra-sanj/restaurant-website/readme.md

 3. Application Features
 4. Technologies Used
 5. Install, initialize, develop and launch project
-6. End-To-End
-7. Instructions: How to test the application
+6. Instructions: How to test the application

 ## What this Project Does